begh-azka/google-cloud-learning/9_VPC/README.md

 - A VPC is a virtual network that closely resembles a traditional network that you'd operate in your own data center.
 After you create a VPC, you can add subnets.
 - It runs on shared infrastructure like a public cloud does but isolates customers from each other.
 - VPC resources are then reserved for use for each specific customer.
 The isolation creates a private and more secure public cloud.
+- Resources in a VPC can communicate with each other using Internal IPs.

 ## Google Cloud VPC
 VPC networks have the following properties:
 - **VPC networks including their associated Routes and Firewall rules are Global resources.
 They are not associated with any particular region or zone.**